 - The USA Summer Work Travel Pilot Program

 - Move visa-free to Switzerland or New Zealand

-- The UK will soon increase its working holiday age limit
+- Italy, Denmark & UK will soon increase their working holiday age limits

 - Digital nomad visas are another alternative for over-30s